DragonsDom/website/amenities.md

 ## Zajec Wine

 These guys make excellent wine.
-Just call and collect.
+Just call and collect (they can also deliver).
 Bottles may be returned to them.
 Screw tops!
 BTC accepted.

 ![](static/assets/img/zajecwine.png)